pancsta/secai/README.md

 ## Features

-- atomicity on the state level
+- prompt atomicity on the state level
 - atomic consensus with relations and negotiation
 - declarative flow definitions
 - REPL & CLI